CrimeMapProject/london_crime_map/README.md

 ## Authors

-Developed collaboratively as a crime-risk visualization and urban safety project.
+Developed collaboratively by Arda Yalın Uçar and Mehmet Olgun as a crime-risk visualization and urban safety project.